-AIC has strong leadership and a clear vision and understanding of its business.
-The organisational strategy is formally documented, and management and staff members have a common understanding of the organisation's vision and direction.
-Recent self-assessment documents provide evidence of effective analysis of information from a variety of sources, and additional direction for future actions.
-As previously discussed, better accessibility and analysis of student achievement data would improve self-assessment capability.
+Alphacrucis Ltd has strong leadership and a clear vision and understanding of its business.
+The organisational strategy is formally documented, and management and staff members have a common understanding of vision and direction.
+Recent self-assessment documents provide evidence of effective analysis of information from a variety of sources and additional direction for future actions.

-AIC is very well resourced.
-The college is financially sustainable and operates from an expansive, well-maintained campus which provides a good environment for learning.
+Alphacrucis Ltd is very well resourced.
+The PTE is financially sustainable and operates from an expansive, well-maintained campus which provides a good environment for learning.
 A library is situated on-campus and houses a valuable collection of resources to support teaching and research.

-AIC is responsive to changes in the operating environment.
-For instance, the college is actively involved in the NZQA-led Targeted Review of Qualifications and was one of the early adopters in the transition to the New Zealand Certificate in English Language.
+Alphacrucis Ltd is responsive to changes in the operating environment.
+For instance, the PTE is actively involved in the NZQA-led Targeted Review of Qualifications.

-The college, in partnership with Alphacrucis Ltd, has over time employed, developed and retained a very competent, well-qualified and dedicated group of staff.
+In partnership with Alphacrucis International College, the PTE has, over time, employed, developed and retained a very competent, well-qualified and dedicated group of staff.
 Staff said they enjoyed the environment and that they worked hard and felt highly valued.
-A number have been there for a decade or more.
+A number have taught at the PTE for a decade or more.

 Management was open in their appreciation of the efforts, loyalty and dedication of staff.

 The organisation enthusiastically encourages opportunities for reflection on its role and how to better meet stakeholder needs.
 This has led to a highly reflective environment and culture throughout.
 Evidence indicates that Alphacrucis management and governance actively seeks feedback from many sources and systematically uses this information as a learning and improvement tool.
+As previously discussed, better access to and analysis of student achievement data would improve self-assessment capability.